bcgov/entity/.github/ISSUE_TEMPLATE/DoR - Entity.md

 ---
 name: Definition of Ready - Entities Team
-about: Owned by the Product Owner with buyin from the team, definining when a User Story is ready to be worked on
+about: Owned by the Product Owner with buyin from the team, these criteria define when a User Story is ready to be worked on.
+This state should be the outcome of Backlog Grooming and any exceptions where a ticket doesn't meet this criteria will require buy-in from the scrum team as a whole.

 ---

-These are standards to which there can be exceptions though they require buy-in from the team.
-This state should be the outcome of Backlog Grooming.

-**DoR - for each User Story**
+**Definition of Ready - User Story**

 - [ ] Are the Acceptance Criteria defined?
 - [ ] Does the user story speak to the value being created, and is understood by the team?